gitrlawton/canva-prototyping-extension/README.md

 ### How does the application interact with the Canva SDK?

-The application uses Canva's selection API to detect when a user selects elements.
+The application uses Canva's selection API to detect when a user select text elements.
 It also uses the page navigation APIs to get information about pages and the export functionality to generate the interactive prototype.

 ### How is the hotspot data structure designed?

 Hotspots are stored as an array of objects, each containing:

-- A unique identifier
+- A unique identifier (id)
-- The source element ID
+- The source element ID (elementId)
+- The element name (elementName)
-- The target page ID
+- The target page ID (targetPage)
-- Position and dimension data
+- The source page ID (sourcePage)

 This structure allows for efficient lookup and modification of hotspots.

 ### How does the export process work?